aparkerryan27/terrashroomPublic/README.md

 ### TODO

 - Add documentation for humidity-driven control logic once those commits land.
-- Flesh out `hardware/` with the exact GPIO map from `chamber/src/Habitat.h`.
 - Populate `tests/` with scripts that curl the REST API and exercise OTA/safe-mode acceptance criteria.
 - Stabilize the build toolchain.
 Either cache espressif32@6.12.0 locally or run once with unrestricted network so esphome run/OTA isn’t blocked.
 Likewise, pin PlatformIO in the YAML (platformio_options) to avoid random package upgrades mid-port.
-I've had issues with having platformio internal to the project (instead of just installing at ~/, where it works), so I want to only do this if it's gonna help things.
 - Long term: get the camera working, and an external server to store photos that will turn them into timelapses.
 - Implement native HDC3022 support.
 For now the firmware includes `includes/sensors_hdc1080.yaml`; if you have HDC3022 hardware you’ll need to swap to `includes/sensors_hdc3022.yaml` once the custom component stub there is filled in.
+In the meantime, the hdc1080 default from esphome appears to work fine to recieve info.

 ### GPIO Notes

 - GPIO12 (heater MOSFET) and GPIO15 (water read enable) are ESP32 strapping pins.
 Avoid adding external pull-ups/pull-downs or large capacitances on these lines or the module may fail to boot.
 If you must probe them, disconnect power afterwards so the strapping levels return to ESP32 defaults before the next reset.
+THIS may be the source of failure that eventually prevented Parker's board from booting.
+This is being investigated.
-- The water-level sensor lives on GPIO23 and is only powered when `Water Read Enable` (GPIO15) is high.
-ESPHome now runs a short self-test at boot—check the logs to confirm it prints `Water level sensor reports OK during self-test` before sealing the chamber.
+- The water-level sensor lives on GPIO23 and is only powered when `Water Read Enable` (GPIO15) is high, so that we don't constantly run voltage through the water tank and heat the water or cause corrosion.

-# Other Things going forward
+# Personal Notes for Plan Going Forward

 Control Loop Plan